What are Molded Case Circuit Breakers(MCCB)?

 - They offer protection in case of electrical faults by immediately interrupting a current that is extremely high due to a line fault or a short circuit.

 - They protect in the event of an overload where the current is higher than the rated value and lasts a longer time than normal.

 - The on and off function can be used to switch the circuit on or off for repairs and replacements.

 Due to the fact that they can handle especially high currents, molded case circuit breakers are often used with applications that are heavy duty.
-Some of these uses are as follows:
+Some of the applications of MMCB are as follows:

 Testing Insulation Resistance